mighdoll/wgsl-linker/packages/linker/Internals.md

 ## Linking phases

+Linking is relatively straightforward.

-* Preprocess and parse the registry
+1. Preprocess and parse the registry
     * preprocess based on runtime variables set by the caller
       * apply #if conditionals
       * replace text with runtime variables (e.g. using the `SimpleTemplate`)
       * apply any user provided custom string templates
     * parse wgsl fragments into an abstract syntax tree. see `AbstractElem`
-* Traverse the abstract syntax tree recursively, starting from the wgsl elements in the root wgsl fragment.
+1. Traverse the abstract syntax tree recursively, starting from the wgsl elements in the root wgsl fragment.
     * The accumulated list of wgsl elements (`FoundRef[]`) will eventually be concatenated into the linked result string.
     * each FoundRef has a deconflicted 'rename' name so that wgsl element names will be unique in the linked result. see `findReferences() handleRef()`.
-  * During the traverse, mutate the abstract elem graph to add a link from referencing elements (call, typeRef) to their FoundRef target (fn, struct).
+    * During the traverse, mutate the abstract elem graph to add a link from referencing elements (e.g. a call, type annotation) to their FoundRef target (e.g. fn, struct).
       (so we can rename referncing elements as necessary)
-* The text of all referenced FoundRef[] elements is extracted from the source fragment, rewritten according to any renaming, and concatenated into the final linked result string.
+1. The text of all referenced FoundRef[] elements is extracted from the source fragment, rewritten according to any renaming, and concatenated into the final linked result string.